kili-technology/kili-python-sdk/docs/sdk/cloud_storage.md

 # Cloud storage module

-!!! warning "Beta feature"
+!!! warning "Alpha feature"
-    The cloud storage feature is currently in beta.
-If you encounter any issue, do not hesitate to contact [Kili support](mailto:support@kili-technology.com) or create an issue on [GitHub](https://github.com/kili-technology/kili-python-sdk/issues).
+    The cloud storage feature is currently in alpha.
+It is still under active development: methods and behaviors can still evolve until the feature is complete.

 !!! info "Cloud Storage Integration and Connection"
     A cloud storage integration is a connection between a Kili organization and a cloud storage (AWS, GCP or Azure).